Squirrels Shopping Safely.

 PUBLIC ART COMMISSION.

-As part of my research and development I was ‘virtual artist in residence’ at Swingate Primary School, Lordswood.
-I sent key worker pupils videos from my studio about the public commission and being an artist.
-I asked the pupils for their ideas on shopping safely during the pandemic and they sent me drawings and writing for the textile hanging.
+As part of her research she was ‘virtual artist in residence’ at Swingate Primary School, Lordswood, sending ‘pupils of key workers’ a series of videos from her studio about the commission and what it is like to be an artist.
+Pupils were asked for their ideas on shopping safely during the pandemic and they sent Nicola drawings and writing for the textile hanging.

-The textile shows the school logo of squirrels and trees in a woodland scene.
-The squirrels and hedgehogs are shopping safely, wearing masks, social distancing and washing hands, there are signs reminding shoppers to be kind and respectful, with arrows leading through the trees to a sunny ‘glimmer of hope’.
+The textile features the school logo ‘squirrels and trees’ in a woodland scene, the squirrels and hedgehogs are shopping safely, wearing masks, social distancing and washing hands, there are signs reminding shoppers to be kind and respectful, with arrows leading through the trees to a sunny ‘glimmer of hope’.

-The work is hand sewn, using recycled materials and pupils drawings printed on fabric.
+The wall hanging is hand sewn, using recycled materials and pupils drawings printed on fabric.

-A big thank you to the staff and pupils at Swingate Primary School and the Medway shops that kindly exhibited the hanging in their windows.
+A big thank you to the staff and pupils at Swingate Primary School and the Medway shops that exhibited the hanging in their windows during the pandemic.

-During the summer of 2020, as high streets opened up following the pandemic, the textile work was exhibited at Rochester Visitors centre, Woodville Halls NHS vaccine centre and Swingate Primary school.
+Following the end of Lockdown the hanging toured Rochester Visitors centre, Woodville Halls NHS vaccine centre and is now permanently exhibited at Swingate Primary school.